Improving Your User Experience With HeatMaps

 Scroll heatmaps

 The final important heatmap tool is the tracking of how far a user scrolls down the page on your site.
-This tool is especially useful if you’re a site who puts up a lot of heavy content.
-If you can understand how far down a user gets on each page before leaving, you are able to understand their path and then effectively optimise your content to optimise their journey.
+This tool is especially useful if your website puts up a lot of heavy content.
+If you can understand how far down a user gets on each page before leaving, you’re able to understand their path and then effectively optimise your content to optimise their journey.
 If you combine a scroll map with Google Analytics metrics (bounce rate and average time on page) you can work out if the content is doing the job and actually appealing to the users who visit your site.

 Scroll HotJar Heatmap